 Where does your body exist within space?
 That depends on what you mean by “your body.”
 Proper asana reflects alignment of our physical, emotional, mental and spiritual bodies.
-As we come to sense the personal requirements for a comfort, equipoise, and focus and put that information to use, we open to door to shamatha, or … More Entry: Asana – Day 2
+As we come to sense the personal requirements for a comfort, equipoise, and focus and put that information to use, we open to door to experiencing the … More Subtle Presence

+Welcome back.
 With Step 8, we bring attention to the physical body.
 It is a common misconception that meditation is a way to escape or “check out” from physical reality.
-We would say that the contrary is true – that meditation is the full immersion into the now, and that includes the body, the mind, and … More Entry: Asana – Day 1
+We would say that the contrary is true – that meditation is the full immersion into the now, and that includes the body, … More Inner and Outer Posture

 Human beings are a complex, a collection of energies.
 We have a physical dimensionality, a robust emotion-mind set of factors, as well as an essence or spiritual, higher nature.
 Meditation is interested in the integration of these parts along with yoga, tai chi, chi gong, aikido, and other practices that seek to unite our components. … More 8a. the Body-Mind-Spirit